Concept | Dataiku architecture for MLOps#

 An API service for real-time scoring#

-Dataiku’s architecture also supports another type of model deployment: real-time scoring.
+Dataiku’s architecture also supports another type of deployment: real-time scoring.
 Under a real-time scoring framework, we process our predictions in real-time.
-Our goal here is to flag potentially fraudulent credit card transactions as the bank receives them individually.
+Our goal in this example is to flag potentially fraudulent credit card transactions as the bank receives them individually.

 To start, we use the Design node to train our model.
 Then we create an API endpoint from the model we want to deploy.
 We package this endpoint in an API service using the API Designer.
 For our use case, our API endpoint will be the prediction model.